What English Language Test should you take?

 Until recently, TOEFL exams were perceived as fairly strenuous to take but the results students got tended to be better than expected.
 In other words, the TOEFL test was graded somewhat more leniently than IELTS was.

 That seems to have changed, starting sometime in 2019.
 Whether this is temporary or not and the result of the restrictions imposed by the COVID pandemic and the reported problems with the TOEFL Special Home Edition, or rather a deliberate policy change as far as grading, is hard to tell.
-Nevertheless, at this point in mid-2020 it may very well be that TOEFL is now slightly more difficult (as far as getting an acceptable grade) than IETLS.
+Nevertheless, at this point it may very well be that TOEFL is now as or slightly more difficult (as far as getting an acceptable grade) than IETLS.

 Where is TOEFL recognized?